abhisheksingh3897/terraform-provider-wrike/Readme.md

 ### Update the user
 1. Update the data of the user in the `resource` block as show in [example usage](#example-usage) and run the basic terraform commands to update user.
-2. We can only update the role of user i.e. `Regular, External or Collaborator`.
+2. We can only update the role of user i.e. `Regular user, External user and Collaborator`.
-3. To make user as a Collaborator then put external also as true.
+3. To make user as a Collaborator, external should be true.

 #### Import a User Data
 1. Write manually a `resource` configuration block for the user as shown in [example usage](#example-usage).
 Imported user will be mapped to this block.